sc-ventures/cloudbreak-documentation/docs/images.md

 ## Custom Images

 By default, Cloudbreak launches clusters from **standard default images**, which include default configuration and default tooling.
-These images are available by default for each supported provider and region.
+These images are available by default for each supported provider and region:

-**Base images** do not include Ambari or HDP software.
-These images can be used regardless of your choice of Ambari or HDP because that software is installed as part of the VM create and cluster provisioning process.
-This means you have more flexibility to use a base image but it can take longer to provision since more software is installed during cluster create.

 | Cloud Provider | Base Images |
 |---|---|